 Are there solar panel cleaning services?

 If you don’t want to clean your panels yourself, you can pay professionals to do it.
 Before hiring a professional service to clean your solar panels, check your solar contract to see if cleaning is included in your maintenance agreement.
-Also, read over the warranty for your solar array to see if there are any requirements specified that address who's responsible for solar panel cleaning and what the recommended process is.
+Also, read over the warranty for your solar array to see if it specifies who's responsible for cleaning the solar panels and what the recommended process is.

-Most solar panel installation companies also offer cleaning services, and if they don’t, they might be able to refer you to a company that does.
+Most solar panel installation companies also offer cleaning services, and if they don’t, they can refer you to one that does.

 » MORE: Solar panel installation guide

-If you hire the same company that installed your panels to do the cleaning, they’ll probably inspect your system during the process to make sure everything is in working order.
+If you hire the same company that installed your panels to clean them, they’ll probably inspect your system during the cleaning to make sure everything is in working order.
 This can give you a little peace of mind.

 In many cases, a solar company will try to sell you on a regular maintenance and cleaning plan when you purchase your panels.
 Regular maintenance will keep your panels operating at optimal efficiency, so it’s often worth the cost if you don’t want the hassle of cleaning them yourself.